 Can Guests use agents?

-Guests cannot access agents through workspace access—they need explicit user-specific access to each agent.
+Guests cannot access agents through the default access level—they need explicit user-specific access to each agent.
 This makes the Guest role useful for external collaborators who should only see specific agents.

 Do I need to be in a team to access an agent in that team?